 - 2. We have updated our supply chain due diligence process to ensure contractors are compliant with the requirements of the Modern Slavery Act. - 3.
 We are evolving and updating our contracting processes in order that we can do what is reasonable to prohibit the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children. - 4.
 All our team members are obliged to familiarise themselves with our procedures to help us identify and prevent modern slavery. - 5.
 We carry out our own recruitment process in a transparent manner consistent with the Modern Slavery Act verifying any recruitment agencies we use to ensure we adhere to all immigration rules. - 6.
 Whilst recognising our statutory obligation to set out the steps we have taken to ensure that modern slavery and human trafficking is not taking place in our supply chains, we acknowledge that we do not control the conduct of individuals and organisations in these chains.
 We will take reasonable steps to comply with these obligations but are not able to control our suppliers' activities if these are not disclosed to us.
-However, to underpin our compliance with practical steps, we intend to adopt the following measures: - I. conduct risk assessments to determine which parts of our business and which of our suppliers are most at risk of modern slavery so that efforts can be focused on those areas. - II. undertake audits of selected construction sites to ascertain whether modern slavery in any form is apparent. - III. engage with our suppliers to convey our anti-slavery values and to gain an understanding of the measures taken by them to ensure Modern Slavery is not occurring in their business. - IV. develop a Code of Ethics that contractors and suppliers will be required to sign up to as part of our pre-qualification process.
-The Code will outline our commitment to observing basic human rights and employment law in order to promote ethical behaviour across our business activities. - V. raise awareness of modern slavery amongst our staff by inclusion in inductions, site posters, toolbox talks and online training. - VI. provide further training to our staff, particularly those responsible for managing contractors on site.
+However, to underpin our compliance with practical steps, we intend to adopt the following measures: - i. conduct risk assessments to determine which parts of our business and which of our suppliers are most at risk of modern slavery so that efforts can be focused on those areas. - ii. engage with our suppliers to convey our anti-slavery values and to gain an understanding of the measures taken by them to ensure Modern Slavery is not occurring in their business. - iii.develop a Code of Ethics that contractors and suppliers will be required to sign up to as part of our pre-qualification process.
+The Code will outline our commitment to observing basic human rights and employment law in order to promote ethical behaviour across our business activities. - iv. raise awareness of modern slavery amongst our staff by inclusion in inductions, site posters, toolbox talks and online training. - v. provide further training to our staff, particularly those responsible for managing contractors on site.